googlicius/jenkins-terraform/README.md

 7. Create a Network Interface with an IP in the Subnet that was created in step 4
 8. Assign an elastic IP to Network Inteface created in step 7
 9. Create an EC2 instance and install/enable Jenkins

-### Create an EC2 key pair:
-Go to your AWS EC2 console and click Key Pairs on the left sidebar.
-Let name it `terraform_key` or whatever.
-Store it in secret location that no one knows except you.

 ### Apply provision: